edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-04-03-future-of-augmented-reality.md

 * Google Lens helps to identify objects in your photos
 * BBC Civilisations AR to take a history lesson
 * Mondly for learning a new language
-* YouCam Makeup is a fashion assistant
+* YouCam Makeup for fashion assistance

 ## The future of augmented reality in corporate training

 In the very near future, it is conceivable that you will clock in, check email, and create a task list all with the wave of your hand.
 Augmented reality in corporate training has arrived.

 Investments in AR applications for the workplace are at full speed (Faldi, 2018; Sharma, 2018).
-A recent economic research study predicts that spending on AR each year through 2021 will double totaling well over $200 billion (Sait, 2018).
+A recent economic research study predicts that spending on augmented reality in corporate training each year through 2021 will double totaling well over $200 billion (Sait, 2018).
 This financial explosion is attributed to the recently realized potential of AR to help businesses across a range of sectors perform more effectively and efficiently.

 Technology prognosticators posit that the highly visual and interactive format has already shown strong signs of helping companies solve employee performance issues in ways not previously possible (Sharma, 2018).